Last Updated: October 28, 2024

 United States of America

 Linda Evans is an American actress who has a net worth of $20 million.
-Linda Evans is best known for appearing in the prime soap opera "Dynasty."
-Linda Evans appeared in 204 of the show's 220 episodes between 1981 and 1989.
+Linda Evans is probably best known for appearing in the prime soap opera "Dynasty."
+Evans appeared in 204 of the show's 220 episodes between 1981 and 1989.
+Her career began with small roles in various TV shows and films in the early 1960s, but her first significant break came with her role as Audra Barkley in the Western series "The Big Valley" (1965-1969), where she starred alongside Barbara Stanwyck.

 Early Life

-Linda Evans was born November 18, 1942 in Hartford, Connecticut, the second of three daughters to Arlene and Alba Evenstad, both of whom were professional dancers.
-When she was six months old, the family moved from Hartford to Hollywood where Evans attended Hollywood High School.
+Linda Evans was born Linda Evenstad on November 18, 1942, in Hartford, Connecticut.
+She is the second of three daughters of Arlene and Alba Evenstad, both of whom were professional dancers.
+When she was six months old, the family moved from Hartford to Hollywood, where Evans attended Hollywood High School.
 She was introduced to drama through acting classes that she took to try and overcome her crippling shyness.

 Acting Career

-Linda Evans first guest-starring role came in 1960 when she appeared on an episode of "Bachelor Father," starring John Forsythe, with whom she would later co-star with on "Dynasty" some 20 years later.
-She also had several guest roles in "The Adventures of Ozzie and Harriet" between 1960 and 1952, and appeared in TV series such as "The Lieutenant" and "Wagon Train."
+Linda's first guest-starring role came in 1960 when she appeared on an episode of "Bachelor Father," starring John Forsythe, with whom she would later co-star on "Dynasty" some 20 years later.
+She also had several guest roles in "The Adventures of Ozzie and Harriet" between 1960 and 1962 and appeared in TV series such as "The Lieutenant" and "Wagon Train."

-Throughout the 70s, she continued to appear largely guest roles on TV shows, mostly detective shows like "The Rockford Files, "Mannix," "Harry O," "Banacek, "McCloud," and "McMillian & Wife."
+Throughout the '70s, Linda continued to appear largely in guest roles on TV shows, mostly detective shows like "The Rockford Files," "Mannix," "Harry O," "Banacek, "McCloud," and "McMillian & Wife."
 In 1977, she began starring in the drama series "Hunter," but the show only lasted for 13 episodes.

 Linda Evans Net Worth